Living with Pain

 Our body, mind and spirit want to heal.
 By listening to the messages in our pain, we can explore what needs to be expressed and supported for deeper healing to occur.
 Sometimes we need help to treat ourselves with kindness and listen to our bodies.
 Oftentimes, we are in pain today because there was some pain in the past that was too big and scary to feel.
 As we begin to acknowledge and feel that old pain, we need someone with us.
 We need to know we are not alone and that others have been through this, too.

-Somatic Therapy can be an effective approach to lessening physical pain and exploring the underlying roots of discomfort and tension.
+This blend of somatic therapy and spiritual counseling can be an effective approach to lessening physical pain and exploring the underlying roots of discomfort and tension.
 You can learn powerful tools to relate to your pain with gentle awareness.
-You can learn tools that help your body relax.
+You can learn practices that help your body relax.
 Together, we can bring curiosity to whatever you are feeling and explore your path to healing.

 How long does it take to feel better?